Muhammad Tariq Abd al-Qadir al-Afriqi: Italian occupation of Ethiopia

 Tariq al-Afriqi, as an African, was not only sympathetic to the Arab cause, he also showed sympathy and concern for the African liberation struggles.
 In fact, he identified as both an Arab and an African and a Muslim, drawing sympathy for both Pan-Arabism, Pan-Africanism and Pan-Islamism.
 When Italy, the same country that occupied Libya, decided to colonize Ethiopia, Tariq al-Afriqi decided to leave Syria to volunteer to lead the resistance war against Italy.
 He managed to infiltrate Ethiopia and once there he commanded one of his armies against the Italian forces.
 When the Italians were victorious and occupied Ethiopia, Tariq managed to flee to Sudan.
 From Sudan he managed to infiltrate and through Egypt and from there he was able to return to Damascus.
 Upon his return from the war in Syria, he met his future wife, whom he would marry soon after.
 Tariq and his wife will have two daughters.

 Death

 In 1958 Muhammad Tariq al-Afriqi suffered a paralysis that forced him to confine himself to bed for the last years of his life.
 His condition worsened and finally on Tuesday, October 15, 1963, he died.
-Tariq will be buried in the Bab al-Saghir Cemetery in Damascus.
+Tariq was buried in the Bab al-Saghir Cemetery in Damascus.